Norbert Denef: Life

 In 2007 Denef published an autobiography: “Ich wurde sexuell missbraucht”.
-He still suffers from the impacts of the crime in his childhood and youth such as depression and posttraumatic stress disorder.Antje Hildebrandt: Ein Pfarrer vergriff sich über Jahre hinweg an Norbert Denef.
-Das Opfer leidet noch heute.
-In: Märkische Allgemeine, 5.
-Februar 2010 (online) Denef submitted a petition at the German Bundestag in 2008 to remove the statute of time limitations on child sexual abuse cases to file a lawsuit.
+He still suffers from the impacts of the crime in his childhood and youth such as depression and posttraumatic stress disorder.
+Denef submitted a petition at the German Bundestag in 2008 to remove the statute of time limitations on child sexual abuse cases to file a lawsuit.
 It was refused.
-Denef is appealing the European Court of Human Rights now.Barbara Hans: Scham fressen Seele auf.
-In: Der Spiegel, 12.
-Februar 2010 (online) In December 2009 Denef visited the parish church St. Marien in Delitzsch, but did not achieve a dialog.
+Denef is appealing the European Court of Human Rights now.
+In December 2009 Denef visited the parish church St. Marien in Delitzsch, but did not achieve a dialog.
 He left an open letter at the door of the church.